cyptnpassira/Federift/README.md

 Because the two halves only agree on JSON, extension is local:

-- **New aggregator?** Add a function to `federift/aggregate.py` and a branch in
+- **New aggregator?** Add a function to `federift/aggregate.py` and a branch in `simulator._aggregate`.
+The Go side never needs to know.
+- **New network effect?** Add a field under `network` in a scenario and read it in `topology/engine`.
+Python ignores it.
+- **Different client dynamics?** Rewrite `Client.local_update`.
+Everything downstream (clipping, aggregation, leakage) is agnostic to how the delta was produced, as long as it is a `list[float]` of the right dimension.
+- **Tighter privacy accounting?** `privacy.account` is the single seam.
+Swap the closed-form bound for a real accountant and every report updates.
+Doing